-The Trust sees itself as a change-maker rather than a grantmaker, creating portfolios of work through which are trying to bring about systemic change.
-We decide on the structural change we are aiming to bring about and work with partners to bring it about.
+The Trust sees itself as a change-maker rather than a grantmaker, creating portfolios of work to bring about systemic change.
+We decide on the structural change we want and work with partners to make it happen.
 For example we wouldn’t look at what can be done to alleviate poverty, but at what can be done structurally to prevent it.
 We wouldn’t fund a food bank but we might fund a piece of work to find out why food banks are thriving and what can be done at a policy level to prevent them from needing to be opened.

 Barrow Cadbury Turst is an endowed foundation with relatively modest resources so we have to use more than just our income to achieve our goals.
 We see ourselves as agents of change with access to a financial resource base, using all of our assets and resources for our mission, including having an involvement in social investment.
 We do a lot of things like serving on boards and advisory groups.
 We encourage our partner organisations and grantholders to use our boardrooms for their own meetings.
 We try to use all of the things at our disposal to achieve a healthy civil society.
 This is a different model of working than seeing ourselves just as a source of money, but of course we understand that being resourced and having money is a key advantage.